 - Touched a poison ivy plant

 - Touched something that had the plant’s oils on it (such as clothing, animal fur, or garden tools)

-- Were nearby when poison ivy plants were being burned.
+- Near where poison ivy plants were being burned.
 This can be particularly dangerous, especially around anyone that has chronic respiratory problems to begin with

 What does poison ivy look like?

 Poison ivy and poison oak have three leaves coming off a single stem.
 That’s why there is a saying, “leaves of three, let them be.”
 The leaves start out green, but they can turn red or brown.
 Even dead plants can cause the rash.
-I’ve had patients get the rash from using camping and hunting gear from months before that may not have been completely cleaned.
+Outdoor enthusiasts can get the rash from using camping and hunting gear from months before that may not have been completely cleaned.